pawelc/docs/toread_prob.md

 1985 - Chi-Plots for Assessing Dependence
 1986 - Density estimation for statistics and data analysis 1991 - Elements of Information Theory
-1995 - Wand, M.P and Jones, M.C.
+1992 - On the central limit theorem for weakly dependent sequences with a decomposed strong mixing coefficient 1995 - Wand, M.P and Jones, M.C.
 (1995).
 Kernel Smoothing.
 London: Chapman & Hall/CRC.
 1995 - Approximations to multivariate normal rectangle probabilities based on conditional expectations 1995 - Higher order statistical decorrelation without information loss